xfiveco/generator-chisel/docs/content/docs/installation/wildcard-virtual-hosts.md

 - `/User/developer/Projects/testproject` (`c:\xampp\htdocs\test\testproject`) will be available under `http://testproject.test`
 - `/User/developer/Projects/mywork` (`c:\xampp\htdocs\test\mywork`) will be available under `http://mywork.test`

 And so on.
 Chisel will set up BrowserSync proxy for you under `your-project-name.test` address.
-It's advisable that you name your project (during `yo chisel` command) exactly the same as the directory you're in, so there's no need for you to configure anything.
+It's advisable that you name your project (during `chisel create` command) exactly the same as the directory you're in, so there's no need for you to configure anything.